Autodesk/sydevs/getting_started/part02.md

 1. In `sydevs_examples/src/examples`, create a folder named `getting_started`.
 2. In the new `getting_started` folder, create a folder named `waveform`.
 This is where your first SyDEVS node will be located.
-3. In `sydevs_examples/src/simulations` make a folder named `part02`.
+3. In `sydevs_examples/src/simulations` make a folder named `first_simulation`.
 The code here will invoke the simulation code in `examples/getting_started/waveform`.

 The overall directory structure should now be as follows.